-KEVIN DALUM/The Observe Keough Hall residents went all out in decorating their dorm for the holidays.
+KEVIN DALUM/The Observer Keough Hall residents went all out in decorating their dorm for the holidays.
 Most dorms on campus have been decorating all week in preparation for the holiday season.
 However, there is no snow in the forecast.
-See page 2 for week- NEWS ANALYSIS Profs: WTO protests have mixed aims By BRIDGET O'CONNOR News Writer Cell phones and gas masks were the weapons of choice in Seattle for protesters at this week's annual World Trade Organization conference An estimated 30,000 activists converged on the city to protest the organization's record on workers' rights and environmental issues.
+See page 2 for weekend weather.
+Trade Organization conference.
+An estimated 30,000 activists converged on the city to protest the organization's record on workers' rights and environmental issues.
 But developing nations, which comprised 100 of the 135 WTO member states, claim they cannot afford the types of changes protesters demand.
-These claims are not unusual, experts "When international treaties declared slavery to be unfair trade practices over 150 years ago, nations who used slaves rather the business interests that used slaves to raise profits in host nations, complained it would impede economic growth." countered Teresa Ghilarducci, associate professor of economics at Notre Dame and director of Higgins Labor Research Center.
-WTO ministers from some developing countries, including India, claim the United States and other Western countries aim to use reforms as promechanisms, Ghilarducci said these claims are INSIDE COLUMN Watch out for strangers?
+These claims are not unusual, experts say. say.
+"When international treaties declared slavery to be unfair trade practices over 150 years ago, nations who used slaves rather the business interests that used slaves to raise profits in host nations, complained it would impede economic growth," countered Teresa Ghilarducci, associate professor of economics at Notre Dame and director of Higgins Labor Research Center.
+WTO ministers from some developing countries, including India, claim the United States and other Western countries aim to use reforms as protectionist mechanisms, but Ghilarducci said these claims are see WTO/page 6 INSIDE COLUMN page 2 Watch out for strangers?

 I talk to strangers.
 I know, you're not supposed to - didn't McGruff the Crime Dog drill that into everyone's head in grade school?
 But maybe it's just where I was raised - a little town in South Dakota that no one besides my closest friends has ever heard of.

-At home it's the norm to greet everyone you meet with a friendly hello - whether you know them or not.
+At home it's the norm to greet everyone you meet with a friendly hello whether you know them or not.
 When I get in the car to drive back to Notre Dame, I have to break myself of the habit of waving to every car that passes by.
-One of my friends who is more familiar with "city life" has attempted to educate me about the error of "The first rule is to never make eye contact.
+One of my friends who is more familiar with "city life" has attempted to educate me about the error of my ways.
+"The first rule is to never make eye contact.
 Everyone knows that," he tells me.
 "Erin, you're asking to be mugged."
 Erin Piroutek copy editor It's possible that my life has been too sheltered.
-The Notre Dame campus isn't exactly crime central (Security evidently spends most of its time dealing with bike thefts and sports injuries) But despite that, I refuse to believe his "rule."
+The Notre Dame campus isn't exactly crime central (Security evidently spends most of its time dealing with bike thefts and sports injuries).
+But despite that, I refuse to believe his "rule."
 I can't help it - I don't want to live in a world where a friendly smile can cause harm.
 In my psychology class today, our professor told us about a woman who was murdered in her New York City apartment.
 Thirty-eight of her neighbors heard her scream for more than half an hour, but not one of them called the police or attempted to help.
-Are people really so uncaring that they wouldn't help someone they don't know personally - even when that person is in dire distress?
+Are people really so uncaring that they wouldn't help someone they don't know personally -- even when that person is in dire distress?
 I'd really like to think not.